StickBrush/PADECAndroidDocker/README.md

 # How to have Docker running on Android (rootless!)

 1. Get Termux from the official GitHub or F-Droid releases (NOT Play Store!)
-2. Install git using `pkg install git`
+2. Install Git LFS using `pkg install git-lfs`
-3. Clone this repository using `git clone https://github.com/StickBrush/PADECAndroidDocker`
+3. Clone this repository using `git lfs clone https://github.com/StickBrush/PADECAndroidDocker`
 4. `cd PADECAndroidDocker`
 5. `chmod +x install.sh bootup.sh`
 6. `./install.sh`.
 This will open install the required software for the Alpine VM.
 7. To boot up the VM, execute `./bootup.sh`.
 Login as `root` (password: `unicorngundam`).